TLI58/bg-remove-augment-docker/README.md

 ```
 docker build -t bg-remove .
 ```
-4. Start The container via One of the Following options
+4. Start the container via one of the following options

 *Via The Terminal:*
 ```